How to Overcome Five Common Business Challenges

 Many business owners struggle to responsibly manage their cash flow, which can negatively affect the future of their operations.
 Luckily, smart applications are becoming cheaper and more accessible to businesses, making financial management much easier.

-Another tool that can help you manage your cash flow is Pegg – a chatbot that allows you to record expenses in real-time.
+For example, Pegg is a chatbot that allows you to record expenses in real-time.
 Instead of keeping paper receipts, you can manage your finances through the Pegg chatbot.
 Plus, the more that you use the application, you’ll receive recommendations for your business.

 5. Improving customer experience and retention